ni/nimi-python/docs/niscope/grpc_session_options.rst

 close it after the last session using it is closed.

-The recommended way to create a gRPC channel to a remote system running NI gRPC Device Server is ``create_grpc_device_channel`` from the `nitlsconfig <https://pypi.org/project/nitlsconfig/>`_ package, which the ``grpc`` extra installs for you.
+The recommended way to create a gRPC channel to a remote system running NI gRPC Device Server is :py:func:`nitlsconfig.create_grpc_device_channel() <nitlsconfig.grpc_channel.create_grpc_device_channel>` from the `nitlsconfig <https://nitlsconfig-python.readthedocs.io/en/latest/>`_ package, which the ``grpc`` extra installs for you.
 It reads the nitlsconfig client configuration installed with the NI-SCOPE runtime and by default will attempt to build an encrypted gRPC channel using mTLS.

 Before ``create_grpc_device_channel`` can succeed, you must use NI Hardware Manager to perform a certificate exchange with the remote system.